hazelcast/hazelcast-cpp-client/Reference_Manual.md

 - `hazelcast.client.max.concurrent.invocations`: The maximum number of concurrent invocations allowed.
 To prevent the system from overloading, you can apply a constraint on the number of concurrent invocations.
 If the maximum number of concurrent invocations has been exceeded and a new invocation comes in, then Hazelcast will throw `hazelcast_overload`.
 By default this property is configured as INT32_MAX.
 - `hazelcast.client.invocation.backoff.timeout.millis`: Controls the maximum timeout in milliseconds to wait for an invocation space to be available.
 If an invocation can't be made because there are too many pending invocations, then an exponential backoff is done to give the system time to deal with the backlog of invocations.
 This property controls how long an invocation is allowed to wait before getting `hazelcast_overload`.
 When set to -1 then `hazelcast_overload` is thrown immediately without any waiting.
 This is the default value.

-For details of backpressure, see the [Back Pressure section](https://docs.hazelcast.com/imdg/latest/performance/back-pressure.html) in the Hazelcast IMDG Reference Manual.
+For details of backpressure, see the [Back Pressure section](https://docs.hazelcast.com/hazelcast/latest/performance/back-pressure.html) in the Hazelcast Reference Manual.

 ## 7.3.4 Client Connection Strategy